lucasfoep/lucasfoep/README.md

 ## Hi there, I'm Lucas - Industrial Engineer and passionate about analytics!!

 - 💻 Interested in Analytics and problem solving
-- 🌱 I’m currently learning T-SQL
+- 🌱 I’m currently looking for an internship!
 - 🔍 Goals:
-  - Learn Tableau until the end of December.
+  - Learn Tableau and Time Series Forecasting until the end of Spring.
-  - Start the MS in Data Science at Depaul University in the Spring semester of 2021.
+  - Finish the MS in Data Science at Depaul University in 2024.
   - Get my first job in Analytics and do some serious professional growing!
-  - Start delving into some machine learning in 2022
-- ⚡ Fun fact: I am now a permanent resident of the United States!

 ### Connect with me: